opensearch-project/logstash-output-opensearch/README.md

 ## License

-This project is licensed under the [Apache v2.0 License](LICENSE.txt).
+This project is licensed under the [Apache v2.0 License](LICENSE).

 ## Copyright

-Copyright 2020-2021 Amazon.com, Inc. or its affiliates.
-All Rights Reserved.
+Copyright OpenSearch Contributors.
+See [NOTICE](NOTICE) for details.